grimme-lab/xtb_docs/source/ptb.rst

             "xtb version": "6.7.1 (1779d8a)"
          }

-The output contains the following properties:
+The output as well as the ``JSON`` file contain the following properties:

 - orbital energies and occupations
 - atomic partial charges